So what should you do if you want to travel but have no money?

-What should you do if you want to travel but have no money?
-Some blogs suggest you can ‘hack’ your way into traveling for free… but these are not magical solutions.
+Well, some blogs suggest you can ‘hack’ your way into traveling for free… but I’m afraid these are not magical solutions.

-Becoming a digital nomad is a far more realistic approach (check out Workfrom and the amazing Nomadlist community), though this still involves spending most of your time abroad in co-working spaces and coffee shops.
+Becoming a digital nomad is a far more realistic approach (check out Workfrom or the amazing Nomadlist community), though this of course still involves spending most of your time abroad in co-working spaces and coffee shops.

 So what about travelling without working?
 Unless you only went hitchhiking, slept on people’s couches, and used your wizard powers to conjure food, the reality is that travel is going to cost you at least something.

-Of course, that doesn’t mean you can’t do a lot of things to make it much cheaper.
-So setting aside the too-good-to-be-true ‘travel for free’ hacks, here are some practical suggestions for making regular travel as affordable as possible.
+Of course, that doesn’t mean you can’t do a ton of things to make it much cheaper.
+So. setting aside the too-good-to-be-true ‘travel for free’ hacks, here are some practical suggestions for making regular travel as affordable as possible.

 Ways to actually reduce travel costs